 3. Invest in good products if you want healthy hair.

 Like I’ve mentioned before, the money you spent on dying and coloring your hair, invest that money in quality and/or natural product.
 Find what works for you and use it.
 Continuously.
 Don’t switch between shampoos every time you shower.
 Good shampoos that are made to restore your hair such as the Monat renew shampoo, need time to doctor your hair, so stick to one.
 My recommendations, the more natural the better.
 Monat is a high end product that only makes all natural stuff, so I highly recommend it.

-Invest in a good conditioner and leave in conditioner: I personally love the It’s a 10 products all around.
-I have been using their conditioner and leave in conditioner.
+Invest in a good conditioner and leave in conditioner: I personally love this conditioner or for very humid, dry days, I recommend this leave in conditioner.
 It not only moisturizes my hair, it keeps it moisturized throughout the day, makes it shiny and brings out the natural keratin of my hair color.
-When my hair was colored, the Keratin plus It’s a 10 leave in conditioner made my dull brown hair look amazing.
-It was shiny and the color was more vibrant.

 4. Use Oils therapy for your hair.